-(509) 793-1501 14352 WA-243 Beverly, WA 99321 www.grantpud.org/recreation activities and exhibits help visitors learn how Grant PUD operates its dams on the Columbia River.
+(509) 793-1501 14352 WA-243 Beverly, WA 99321 www.grantpud.org/recreation

+Its main exhibit, "Experience the Power of the Columbia River," offers free fun for the whole family.
+The hands-on activities and exhibits help visitors learn how Grant PUD operates its dams on the Columbia River.
 The Visitors Center is located near Wanapum Dam about 7 miles south of I-90 off Highway 243 in Grant PUD's Hydro Office Building.
 There are many interactive features within the 2,000 square foot facility that allow visitors to see how the Columbia River shaped Grant County.